okx/okexchain-docs/docs/swap/swap-guide-cli.md

 ### Create token pair

-The `create-pair` function is used to create a token pair for tokens that do not yet have one.
+The `create-pair` function is used to create new token pairs.

-All token pair are created against OKT, so you only need to specify one token.
+All token pairs are created against OKT, so you only need to specify one token.

 ```bash
 $ okexchaincli tx swap create-pair --token [token]
 ```

-- --token: the token name you want to create token pair against OKT.
+- --token: the token name you want to create  against OKT.

 Example: